WebKit/Documentation/docs/Deep Dive/Web Inspector/SiteIsolationExplainer.md

 to filter scripts per-frame), pause routing to the correct frame agent, and step commands potentially crossing frame boundaries.

+**Status:** Exploratory.
+Possible approaches: (a) shared `PageDebugger` with per-frame agent adapters that filter events by frame, (b) separate `FrameDebugger` per target, or (c) keep Debugger as an octopus domain with a UIProcess-side agent.
+Trade-offs around pause coordination and stepping across frames need further investigation.

 ### DOM: Cross-Frame Traversal at Process Boundaries

 `InspectorDOMAgent` currently traverses into iframe `contentDocument` as children of